 \subsection{Initial Population}

-There are various methods for initialization of genetic algorithms, Paul et al.~\cite{paul2013performance} discusses and compares different initialization methods of genetic algorithms for the Traveling Salesman Problem, where the chromosome definition is similar to ours.
-Based on their comparison and the properties of our problem, we chose to use a \emph{gene bank}~\cite{wei2007parallel}, i.e. for each source landmark we compute a subset of target landmarks that are a potential match.
+There are various methods for initialization of genetic algorithms, Paul et al.~\shortcite{paul2013performance} discusses and compares different initialization methods of genetic algorithms for the Travelling Salesman Problem, where the chromosome definition is similar to ours.
+Based on their comparison and the properties of our problem, we use a \emph{gene bank}~\cite{wei2007parallel}, i.e. for each source landmark we compute a subset of target landmarks that are a potential match.

-To compare between landmarks on the two shapes we use a descriptor based distance, where we chose the Wave Kernel Signature (WKS)~\cite{aubry2011wave}.
+To compare between landmarks on the two shapes we use a descriptor based distance, the Wave Kernel Signature (WKS)~\cite{aubry2011wave}.
 While this choice can induce some isometric bias, as we generate \emph{multiple} matches for each source landmark, this bias does not affect our results.
 Let $\descDist(l_1,l_2)$ denote the normalized WKS distance between two landmarks $l_1 \tin \landSet_1, l_2 \tin \landSet_2$, such that the distance range is $[0,1]$, and is normalized separately for each landmark.

 \paragraph*{Gene bank.} The \emph{gene bank} of a landmark $l_1 \tin \landSet_1$, denoted by $\geneBank(l_1)$ is the set of genes that match $l_1$ to a landmark $l_2 \tin \landSet_2$ which is close to it in WKS distance, and is of the same origin.
 Specifically: